 Curry Rivel Parish Council has been awarded £6,460 by Somerset County Council for a project looking at how we can improve heating the buildings in the village.
-We will investigate efficiency and sustainable heating methods and then to act as a catalyst for implementing some of them.

 Since we started this project, the sharp rise in energy prices has made this project all the more urgent.